Web Crawling Webinar for Tech Teams

 What Is the Wget User Agent?

 The User Agent in Wget is a crucial component of the HTTP headers sent along with every request.
 These HTTP request headers are metadata that provide additional information to the web server, e.g. to inform on caching behavior, session management, web client capabilities, and so on.
+This information is analyzed by Web Application Firewalls (WAFs) like Cloudflare and other WAF systems to detect and block automated traffic.

 Most importantly, the User Agent (UA) provides details about the web client, such as its name, version, and operating system.
 Here's a sample Google Chrome browser UA string: